 This LCIA arbitration cost calculator estimates the overall cost of LCIA arbitrations automatically.

-LCIA arbitration costs are based on hourly rates, which are listed in the LCIA Schedule on Costs.
-As rates are hourly, this makes the precise determination of LCIA costs more difficult than with respect to other arbitral institutions such as the ICC, where costs are based on the amount in dispute.
+Since 1 October 2020, a registration fee of GBP 1,950 must be paid with the Request for Arbitration.
+Other LCIA arbitration costs are based on hourly rates, which are listed in the LCIA Schedule on Costs.
+As rates are hourly, with arbitrators charging up to GBP 500 per hour, this makes the precise determination of LCIA costs more difficult than with respect to other arbitral institutions such as the ICC, where costs are based on the amount in dispute.

-Nevertheless, the LCIA publishes costs data, showing average LCIA administrative costs, arbitral tribunal fees and arbitration costs, such as in its Report on Costs and Duration of Arbitrations between 2013 and 2016.
-This makes it possible to estimate LCIA arbitration costs with reasonable certainty.
+Nevertheless, the LCIA publishes costs data, showing average LCIA administrative costs, arbitral tribunal fees and arbitration costs, such as in its Report on Costs and Duration of Arbitrations .
+This makes it possible to estimate LCIA arbitration costs.

 The following online tool estimates total LCIA arbitration costs between the filing of a Request and a Final Award.
 It also estimates legal fees and expert costs, which are the largest cost element in any international arbitration.
 The assumptions used in this LCIA arbitration cost calculator are listed below.

 **Underlying sources and assumptions for LCIA Cost Calculator

 - Average LCIA Administrative Charges and Arbitral Tribunal Fees are based on LCIA statistics for the cost and duration of arbitrations between 2013-2016

 - Figures reflect the Schedule of LCIA Arbitration Costs as of 1 October 2020

 - Average legal fees range from GBP 50 per hour (very low) to GBP 800 per hour (high).
 Most law firms will charge far more than GBP 50 per hour.